blocksoapp/monorepo/backend/README.md

 ## How to Run Tests
 `python manage.py test`

+## How to Run Worker
+To run a worker that will fetch new transactions in the background for all users in the system, you must do the following:
+1. Install `redis-server` locally.
+2. Make sure the redis server is running.
+2. Run `python manage.py heroku-worker`

 ## Tech Debt & Notes
 1. Make sure the authed user can only create profiles for themselves.
 2. Revisit when users' tx history should be fetched and transformed to posts.